KrazyKulsum/KrazyKulsum/ABOUTME.md

 - 👋 Hi, I’m @KrazyKulsum!
 - 👀 🤗 I'm interested in creating games for AppStore and PlayStore!
+I want to create detailed games that are fun to play!
-- 🌱 😤 I’m currently learning how to use JavaScript
+- 🌱 😤 I’m currently learning how to use JavaScript.
+I probably will learn more things later on.

 <!---